-To be truly effective in re-harvesting, software asset management cannot be used in isolation.
+To be truly effective in re-harvesting, SAM cannot be used in isolation.
 It needs to be part of a broader Software License Optimization program; one that integrates seamlessly with your software deployment systems, automates the interaction with end users and lets you define re-harvesting policies rather than perform re-harvesting tasks, and runs on a continuous basis rather than as a point in time project.

 Automated Re-harvesting Campaigns

 In essence, automated re-harvesting takes the key aspects of traditional re-harvesting and automates them into campaigns that run continuously.
 It also shifts the methodology from one that is task-based to a policy based one.
 Working together FlexNet Manager Suite and App Portal provide an automated solution.

 The key features of an automated re-harvesting solution are:

 - Automatically lookup devices that are consuming software licenses in your software asset management system and which are not actively being used

 - Automatically notify users when they stop using the software and ask them if they still require it